fdac23/students/lswann.md

 Hello!
 My name is Lilian Swann.
-I am a senior here at UT, I'm majoring in CS and minoring in graphic design.
-This past summer I was in intern at ORNL and the summer befor I interned at Fermilab.
+I am a senior here at UT, majoring in CS and minoring in graphic design.
+This past summer I interned at ORNL and the summer before I interned at Fermilab.
-I'm still discovering my interestest, but this past summer I worked in both cyber security and web development and I enjoyed both areas.
+I'm still discovering my interests, but this past summer I worked in both cyber security and web development and I enjoyed both areas.
+I wanted to take this class for a few reasons.
+First, I am interested in learning how to properly handle data so I can know what to do (and what not to do) for all my future projects.
+I am also interested in cyber security and part of that involves digging up and restoring potentially lost data.
+And last, I wanted to take this class because I haven't had a class like it yet.